General Information About Testicular Cancer

 - Yolk sac tumors.

 Tumors that are 100% seminoma are considered seminomas.
 All other tumors, including those that have a mixture of seminoma and nonseminoma components, are considered and should be managed as nonseminomas.
 Most nonseminomas consist of a mixture of the different germ-cell tumor subtypes.
-Tumors that appear to have a seminoma histology but are accompanied by an elevated serum level of alpha-fetoprotein (AFP) should be treated as nonseminomas because seminomas do not produce AFP.Serum Tumor Markers and Testis Cancer: AFP, Beta-HCG, and LDH
+Tumors that appear to have a seminoma histology but are accompanied by an elevated serum level of alpha-fetoprotein (AFP) should be treated as nonseminomas because seminomas do not produce AFP.Prognosis and Staging

 Alpha-fetoprotein (AFP), beta-human chorionic gonadotropin (beta-hCG), and lactase dehydrogenase (LDH) play an important role as serum tumor markers in the staging and monitoring of germ cell tumors and should be measured prior to removing the involved testicle.
 For patients with nonseminomas, the degree of tumor-marker elevation after the cancerous testicular has been removed is one of the most significant predictors of prognosis.
 Serum tumor markers are also very useful for monitoring all stages of nonseminomas and for monitoring metastatic seminomas because elevated marker levels are often the earliest sign of relapse.